Gdoc/Admin

 Female participation in labor markets grew remarkably in the 20th century

-As we can see, there are positive trends across all of these countries.
-Notably, growth in participation began at different points in time, and proceeded at different rates; nonetheless, the substantial and sustained increases in the labor force participation of women in rich countries remain a striking feature of economic and social change in the 20th century.1
+Participation rose across all of these countries.
+Notably, growth in participation began at different points in time, and proceeded at different rates — but the long-run trend is clear.
+The large and sustained increases in the labor force participation of women in rich countries remain a striking feature of economic and social change in the 20th century.1

-However, this chart also shows that in many rich countries – such as, for example, the US – growth in participation slowed down considerably or even stopped at the turn of the 21st century.2
+However, this chart also shows that in many rich countries — such as, for example, the US — participation growth slowed down considerably or even stopped at the turn of the 21st century.2

 Married women drove the increase in female labor force participation in rich countries